bonsai-rx/sgen/docs/articles/basic-usage.md

 ## Required fields

 JSON Schema supports the [`required`](https://json-schema.org/learn/getting-started-step-by-step#define-required-properties) keyword to specify which fields are required.
 By default, all fields are optional.
 This can be useful to enforce the presence of certain fields in the object at deserialization time.
 However, `Bonsai.Sgen` will not generate any code to enforce this requirement during object construction, only at deserialization.
-It is up to the user to ensure that the object is correctly populated before using it.
+It is up to you to ensure the object is correctly populated before using it.

 > [!Note]
 > Some confusion may arise about the distinction between `null` and `required`.
 This is all the more confusing since different languages and libraries may refer to these concepts in different ways.
 For the sake of this tool, the following definitions are used:
 >
-> - `nullable` means that the field can be `null` or type `T`
+> - `nullable` means the field can be `null` or type `T`.
-> - `required` means that the field must be present in the object at deserialization time
+> - `required` means the field must be present in the object at deserialization time.
-> - An object can be `nullable` and `required` at the same time.
+> - A field can be `nullable` and `required` at the same time.
 This means it MUST be defined in the object, but it can be defined as `null`.
-> - An object can be `not required` and `nullable`.
-This does NOT mean that the object is, by default, `null`.
-It means that the object should have a default value, which can in theory be `null`.
+> - A field can be `not required` and `nullable`.
+This does NOT necessarily mean the default value of the field is `null`.
+Rather, this declaration specifies the field can accept `null` values, and that the object provides a default value, but on its own says nothing about what that default value might be.
-> - An object can be `not required` and `not nullable`.
-This means that the object must have a default value, which cannot be `null`.
+> - A field can be `not required` and `not nullable`.
+This means the object must provide a default value, and this value cannot be `null`.

 ## Serialization and Deserialization

 One of the biggest perks of using JSON Schema to represent our objects is the guarantee that all records are (de)serializable.
-This means that we can go from a text-based format (great for specification and logging) to a C# type seamlessly, and vice-versa. `Bonsai.Sgen` will optionally generate (de)serialization operators for all objects in the schema if the `--serializer` property is not `None`.
-Currently, two formats are supported out of the box: `Json` (via [`NewtonsoftJson`](https://github.com/JamesNK/Newtonsoft.Json)) and `yaml` (via [`YamlDotNet`](https://github.com/aaubry/YamlDotNet)).
+This means we can go from a text-based format (great for specification and logging) to a C# type seamlessly, and vice-versa. `Bonsai.Sgen` will optionally generate (de)serialization operators for all objects in the schema if the `--serializer` property is not `None`.
+Currently, two formats are supported out of the box: `json` (via [`NewtonsoftJson`](https://github.com/JamesNK/Newtonsoft.Json)) and `yaml` (via [`YamlDotNet`](https://github.com/aaubry/YamlDotNet)).

 The two operations are afforded via the `SerializeToYaml` (or `SerializeToJson`) and `DeserializeFromYaml` (or `DeserializeFromJson`) operators, respectively.